 Children and young people's encounters with nature include witnessing environmental degradation and destruction.
 Global threats like climate change and species loss are impacting their mental health.
-Their fears and worries about environmental risks and losses are an expression of their connection to nature.
+Their fears and worries about www.ltl.org.uk | 01786 465 934 environmental risks and losses are an expression of their connection to nature.
+We must take the path where the urgent issue of climate change is effectively addressed and where constructive hope empowers all children and young people to navigate environmental threats, find positive meaning, and create a brighter future for all.